kenchandev/events-app/README.md

 2. `npm install`
 3. `npm start`

-Inside of your favorite browser (preferable Chrome, Safari or Opera for reasons mentioned in the "Notes" section), navigate to `localhost:3000`.
+Inside of your favorite browser (preferable Chrome, Safari or Opera for reasons mentioned in the "Notes" section), navigate to `localhost:8000`.
+To change the port, modify bin/www.

 This application's RESTful API endpoints were tested with Postman: